jimporter/bfg9000/doc/user/features.md

 Projects can specify their own options, complete with help instructions, in the [`options.bfg`](writing.md#options), making it easy to help users get your project configured for their system.

+## Semantic options

+To simplify building your software with different compilers, many common compiler flags can be represented with [semantic options](../reference/builtins.md#semantic-options).
+These will then be translated to the appropriate syntax for the selected compiler.

 ## Toolchains for cross-compilation